 Tesla isn’t the only player in electric vehicles (EV) anymore.
 A mix of new and legacy companies are hoping to grab a piece of the rapidly expanding market.
 In this article, we’ll discuss why investors like EV stocks, which companies have public offerings, and how to get in the game.
 But first, it helps to understand how an IPO works.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is an IPO?

 An IPO is the first instance of a private company selling its shares to outside investors on a stock exchange.
 It’s referred to as “going public.”
 Public investors can now purchase those shares.
 This means the company no longer controls who owns the stock.

 Companies go public because it’s an effective way to raise money quickly.
 It also allows early stockholders (like equity-holding employees and venture capitalists) to see a return on their investment.